 Usually, servlet container loads a servlet on the first client request.
 Sometimes the servlet is heavy and takes time to loads, we might want to load it on application startup.
 We can use a load-on-startup element with servlet configuration in the web.xml file or use WebServlet annotation loadOnStartup variable to tell the container to load the servlet on system startup.

-The load-on-startup value should be int, if it’s negative integer then servlet container will load the servlet based on client requests and requirement but if it’s 0 or positive, then container will load it on application startup.
+The load-on-startup value should be int, if it’s a negative integer then servlet container will load the servlet based on client requests and requirement but if it’s 0 or positive, then the container will load it on application startup.

 If there are multiple servlets with load-on-startup value such as 0,1,2,3 then lower integer value servlet will be loaded first.

 How to get the actual path of servlet in server?